In March 2011 I defended my PhD thesis entitled

 of spreadsheets even when models change.

-isbn = {978-3-642-19810-6},
+Isbn = {978-3-642-19810-6},

 Abstract: Spreadsheets are widely used by end users, and studies have shown that most end-user spreadsheets contain non-trivial errors.
 To improve end users productivity, recent research proposes the use of a model-driven engineering approach to spreadsheets.
 In this paper we conduct the first systematic empirical study to assess the effectiveness and efficiency of this approach.
-A set of spreadsheet end users worked with two different model-based spreadsheets, and we present and analyze the results achieved.
+A set of spreadsheet end users worked with two different model-based spreadsheets, and we present and analyze the resolts achieved.

 Abstract: Spreadsheets are notoriously error-prone.
 To help avoid the introduction of errors when changing spreadsheets, models that capture the structure and interdependencies of spreadsheets at a conceptual level have been proposed.
 Thus, spreadsheet evolution can be made safe within the confines of a model.